Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-Collaboration through Academic workshops
+Collaboration through Academic Collaborative Centers

-The faculty participates in academic collaborative workspaces where practice, research, education, and policy come together.
+The faculty participates in academic collaborative centers where practice, research, education, and policy come together.
 Their aim is to enhance the societal impact of scientific knowledge and ensure its direct application in real-world practice.

-Academic collaborative workspaces play a vital role in driving societal change and improvement across various sectors.
+Academic collaborative centers play a vital role in driving societal change and improvement across various sectors.
 By generating and applying new knowledge, they contribute to solving pressing challenges and advancing the well-being of society.

-Overview of the FGB Academic Work Centers
+Overview of the FGB Academic Collaborative Centers

-• Academic Work Center Affect-us
+• Academic Collaborative Center Affect-us

 Since 2001, Bartiméus and Vrije Universiteit Amsterdam have been working together on education and research for people with visual or visual-intellectual disabilities.
 What began as a shared ambition to improve quality of life and participation has grown into a sustainable partnership between science and practice.

-Academic Collaborative Workspace
+Academic Collaborative Center

-“We want to conduct relevant research and translate it into products such as books, apps, publications, games, networking events, and tools you can apply directly in practice.”
+'We want to conduct relevant research and translate it into products such as books, apps, publications, games, networking events, and tools you can apply directly in practice.'
 Read the full interview with Paula Sterkenburg, Annemieke Witte, Mark Meekel & Hannelies Hokke on VU.nl.

 Collaboration